DPH is the art and science of improving the oral health of communities

 - CODA-approved program provides eligibility to take the specialty board exam (American Board of Dental Public Health)

-- Learn and practice DPH in a real-world environment - at an NYU Lutheran-affiliated community health center
+- Learn and practice DPH in a real-world environment - at an NYU Langone-affiliated community health center

-- Select a training site from several participating health centers across the country
+- Select a training site from several participating organizations across the country

 - Emphasis on program development, management and evaluation